jongiddy/r-library-doc/README.md

 the preferred function.
 By the word "prefer", we mean use the preferred function unless the redundant function is more readable (e.g. for consistency with documentation or related code).

+For each function, we display a separate panel for each function signature.
+If the variable name in the signature is in **bold**, add it as a named parameter.
+If the parameter type is in **bold**, the parameter may be provided by position or as a named parameter.

+For example, one of the signatures for the `base::complex` function is:

+---

+base::**complex**(length.out: **Numeric(1)**, **modulus**: Numeric, **argument**: Numeric): Complex(length.out)

+*Returns* a vector of `length.out` complex numbers, where each complex number has modulus (magnitude) part taken from the next value in `modulus` and argument (phase) part taken from the next value in `argument`.
+If `modulus` or `argument` are shorter than `length.out`, they are recycled.

+---

+This signature for this form of the function allows `length.out` to be specified as the first positional parameter.
+It *must* be a numeric vector of size 1.
+The arguments `modulus` and `argument` *must* be named parameters, both numeric vectors (of any length).
+The return value is a complex number vector of size `length.out`.